krigjo25/Databases/HospitalManagementSystem/Design/relations.md

 >   eID                     Unique employee ID
 >   employeeID              Name of the assigned doctor
 >
->   CONSTRAINT
+>   CONSTRAINTS
 >
+>   FOREIGN KEY
->   eID                     ForeignKey the given doctor has to be an employee at the hospital
+>>   eID                     ForeignKey the given doctor has to be an employee at the hospital
+>>
+>>  patientID               ForeignKey, UNIQUE the patient has to be registered in the database and cannot be assigned to other doctors
 >
+> UNIQUE
->   patientID               ForeignKey, UNIQUE the patient has to be registered in the database and cannot be assigned to other doctors
+>> pID              The patient should to be able to be assigned to other doctors
+>
+>   PRIMARY KEY
+>> id

 **Procedures**